 - Detection: Systems that identify and alert security personnel to potential breaches.

-- Denial: Elements that prevent unauthorized access through measures like access control systems and proper credentialing.
+- Denial: Elements that prevent unauthorized access through access control systems and credentialing.

-- Delay: Mechanisms that slow down intruders, providing response teams time to intercept threats before they can cause significant damage.
+- Delay: Mechanisms that slow down intruders, providing response teams time to intercept threats.

-- Defense: Active response to security breaches, including security personnel response, emergency procedures, and coordination with law enforcement.
+- Defense: Security personnel response, emergency procedures, and coordination with law enforcement.

-These principles are implemented through a defense in depth strategy, where multiple security layers work together to protect assets.
+These principles are implemented through a defense-in-depth strategy.
+This strategy involves multiple security layers working together to protect assets.
 This approach ensures that if one security measure fails, others remain in place to maintain protection.
 These layers include:

-- The outer perimeter, which forms the first layer, typically encompasses the property line.
-It features measures like electric security fencing and video surveillance systems.
+- The Outer Perimeter: It encompasses the property line and features measures like electric security fencing and video surveillance systems.

-- The inner perimeter protects the building exterior with access control points and intrusion detection systems.
+- The Inner Perimeter: Protects the exterior with access control points and intrusion detection systems.

-- Interior security secures specific areas within buildings.
+- Interior Security: Protects specific areas within buildings.

 Components of Physical Security